mumble-voip/mumble-www/hugo/content/downloads.md

 </table>

 Note (macOS): Apple introduced a stricter verification and warning process. macOS will now warn you when installing the Mumble application.
 This is expected and not a security issue.
 Apple will not currently verify and acknowledge our package unless we pay. *(Issue tracked in {{< issue 4263 >}})*

+## Source Code

+As a free software project the source code is publicly readable and under a permissive license.

+Our Mumble project source code is hosted on GitHub as [`mumble`](https://github.com/mumble-voip/mumble).
+The iOS app as [`mumble-iphoneos`](https://github.com/mumble-voip/mumble-iphoneos).